What's Happening: Beijing quarantine, Merkel issues warning

 SHAKING HANDS AND HUGGING OFF THE TABLE

 A minister in Croatia, which holds the 27-member European Union's rotating presidency, greeted many other EU ministers with a warm handshake or hugs at a meeting.
-The greetings by Oleg Butkovic, who is the minister of the sea, transport and infrastructure, ran counter to the basic health prevention measures being urged in light of coronavirus outbreak.
-A rising number of government and military officials from Europe to Iran and beyond have been infected or forced to self-isolate due to suspect contacts with sick people.
-The latest infections include Nadine Dorries, a minister in Britain's health department who just attended an International Women's Day reception with the U.K. prime minister.
+The greetings by Oleg Butkovic, who is the minister of the sea, transport and infrastructure, ran counter to the basic health prevention measures being urged in light of the coronavirus outbreak.
+From Europe to Iran and beyond, a rising number of government and military officials have tested positive for the virus or forced to self-isolate due to suspected contacts with infected people.
+One government official with the virus is Nadine Dorries, a minister in Britain's health department who attended an International Women's Day reception with the U.K. prime minister.

 ———